Legal and Data Privacy Writer at TermsFeed.

 Derogations: The transfer of personal data is a "one-off" event, and one of the GDPR's Article 49 exceptions applies, including but not limited to:

-Following the downfall of the EU-US Privacy Shield, the U.S. government and the European Commission have begun taking measures to develop a new transatlantic data framework, the details of which can be found in this fact sheet.
+Following the downfall of the EU-U.S. Privacy Shield, the U.S. government and the European Commission took measures to develop the new data framework.

 Although this can serve as an alternative transfer mechanism to the new SCCs for U.S. businesses, it's important to note that if you properly implement the new SCCs (along with EDPB recommendations), you don't need to adopt any alternative transfer mechanism.